woocommerce/automations/README.md

 _None._

+## Contributing

+This will be expanded, but for reference:

+- The dist/index.js file is compiled using `@zeit/ncc`.
+You can read instructions about using it [here](https://help.github.com/en/actions/building-actions/creating-a-javascript-action#commit-tag-and-push-your-action-to-github)

 ## Credits

 Thanks to the work of the Gutenberg team (particularly @aduth) in providing some inspiration for this approach to bundling various automations together.